mkemateum/RbRealMateum/README.md

 3. Gameplay- This subpage should include how a regular game of Spinchess will be played.
    - Opening, Midgame, Endgame

-Within the subpage will contain 2 more subpages,
+Within the gameplay subpage will contain 2 more subpages,

 4. Strategies - Showcases the strategies that can be done with specific moves that can headstart the player
 5. Demonstration Game - Showcases the capabilities and limitations of Spinchess